top of page

 My other recommendation is a map I found which is hugely helpful when planning where to stay.
 It’s a map by someone who has lived in Kyoto, so knows the area well.

 TIP: Cannot stress this enough.
 Kyoto is popular, if you don’t have flexibility in your schedule – BOOK EARLY.
-Last time I booked my favorite Ryokan 8 months in advance.
+Last time I booked my favorite ryokan 8 months in advance.
 I use Expedia.com or Booking.com for a lot of my advance bookings as they provide great cancellations policies if plans change.

 1.🟣 VILLAGE KIRAMACHI